bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   an empty string when read, or through permissions, or other means.
   This value MUST be provided when this instance is created, and is not subsequently writable.
+  This value is of a length suitable for the associated babel-mac-key-algorithm.
+If the algorithm is based on the HMAC construction {{RFC2104}}, the length MUST be between 0 and the block size of the underlying hash inclusive (where "HMAC-SHA256" block size is 64 bytes as described in {{RFC4868}}).
+If the algorithm is "BLAKE2s", the length MUST be between 0 and 32 bytes inclusive, as described in {{RFC7693}}.

 babel-mac-key-algorithm
 : The name of the MAC algorithm used with this key.